HarshaB45/DSAFromScratch/Arrays/Sorting.md

 It's why I started with this.
 Had I started with Heap Sort, I would probably not want to continue because of how much more complex that is in comparison.

+Idea - Compare adjacent indices.
+If the current index is greater than the next index, swap them so that the current index goes closer to the end position of the array.

 ```
 import random